PencilShavings/python-osutil/README.md

 Description
 -----------
-osutil.py is a wapper for various shell based functions found in the os & shutil modules.
+osutil.py is a wrapper for various shell based functions found in the os & shutil modules.